 If you want to level up your gold making come join me on Patreon and get access to awesome rewards like my full TSM setups.

-One thought on “Struggling to make gold?
+2 thoughts on “Struggling to make gold?
 Here are my favorite reliable recipes!”

 I love how making gold with professions is now completely RNG based.
 You have over 50 points more in Enchanting than I do and I have been doing all the profession stuff weekly.
 Meaning youve gotten more random KP drops than I have.
 I hate this new system so much.
 I was barely making gold as it was, now I’m making nothing.